re-visioning.

 the act of rendering practices/ thoughts/ systems/ frameworks as (in)tangible objects

-Currently, Jon is a senior lecturer for Music Technology (Hardware and Software) at the School of Music and Screen Arts, Massey University in Wellington, New Zealand.
-Prior to joining Massey University, Jon was a postdoctoral teaching fellow in New Media (Sonic Arts) at Yale-NUS College (Singapore).
+Jon is a Senior Lecturer in Music Technology (Hardware and Software) at the School of Music and Creative Media Production, Massey University (Wellington, New Zealand).
+His teaching and supervision focus on physical computing, embedded audio systems, digital signal processing, and interaction design.
+Prior to joining Massey University, he was a Postdoctoral Teaching Fellow in New Media (Sonic Arts) at Yale-NUS College, Singapore.

-Jon completed his Bachelor of Arts in Music Technology at LASALLE College of the Arts (Singapore) in 2010.
-In 2011, he was invited to Studio for Electro-Instrumental Music (STEIM) for a workshop residency on instrument design for electronic music performance.
-With the support of CalArts Music Technology Scholarship, Jon completed his MFA with concentrations in Music Technology: Interaction, Intelligence and Design, and Integrated Media at California Institute of the Arts (California, USA) in 2013.
-During his postgraduate study at CalArts, he was a researcher in a program supported by the National Science Foundation to teach computer science principles to digital media artists.
-He was also a researcher for a Google Research Award project to develop custom-built remote sensing devices for real-time audio data feature extraction and visualization.
+He holds a BA (Hons) in Music Technology from LASALLE College of the Arts (Singapore, 2010).
+In 2011, he completed a residency at the Studio for Electro-Instrumental Music (STEIM), focusing on electronic instrument design for performance.
+Supported by the CalArts Music Technology Scholarship, he completed an MFA in Music Technology: Interaction, Intelligence and Design, with a concurrent concentration in Integrated Media, at the California Institute of the Arts (USA, 2013).
+During this time, he contributed to a National Science Foundation initiative integrating computer science concepts into digital media arts curricula and was a researcher on a Google Research Award project developing remote sensing devices for real-time audio feature extraction and visualisation.